 Listen to lions roar and gibbons hoot; see the seals and sea lions salute and splash; feed the goats and llamas; and pretend to be a prairie dog while on a field trip to Blank Park Zoo!

 Click here for current information and to make reservations.

-Enhance your zoo field trip with a Show and Tell Education Program!
-One of our educators will bring four animal friends for a special 30 minute presentation just for your group.
-Guests will get an up close introduction to some exotic zoo friends and get to touch most or all of the animals in the presentation.
-Cost of Show and Tells are $45 for up to 50 people.
+Enhance your zoo field trip with an Animal Program!
+One of our educators will bring up three animal friends to a special 30 minute program just for your group.
+Guests will get an up close introduction to some of our animal ambassadors.
+Cost of Animal Programs are $50 for up to 50 people.

 For field trip questions, please contact Kathy Cross at 515-974-2588